bigsea-ufcg/bigsea-manager/docs/plugin-development.md

 This is an important step to enjoy all flexibility and features that this framework provides.

 ## Steps
 1. Create a new folder under *broker/plugins* with the desired plugin name and add *__init__.py*.
-In this tutorial, we will use Fake as the plugin name
+In this tutorial, we will use MyNewPlugin as the plugin name

-2. Write a new python class under *broker/plugins/fake*
+2. Write a new python class under *broker/plugins/mynewplugin*

 It must implement the methods *get_title*, *get_description*, *to_dict* and *execute*.